tolauwae/phd-thesis/src/oop/oop.typ

 Rather than directly executing the callback function whenever an event is received, the event is send from the server to the client, and removed from the event queue in the server.

 #figure(
-    caption: [The callback system for handling asynchronous events in out-of-place debugging developed as part of our work, #cite(form: "prose", <lauwaerts22:event-based-out-of-place-debugging>).
-The schematic shows how events are forwarded from the server to the client, where they are placed in the WARDuino event queue.], image("figures/oopdebugging.svg", width: 100%),  // todo update image )<oop:forwardevents>
+    caption: [The callback system for handling asynchronous events in out-of-place debugging developed as part of our work.
+The schematic shows how events are forwarded from the server to the client, where they are placed in the WARDuino event queue.], image("figures/oopdebugging.svg", width: 100%), )<oop:forwardevents>

-// todo update text to new figure
 @oop:forwardevents shows a schematic of how the out-of-place debugger handles events in the event system.
+Whenever a new event arrives in the event queue of the server runtime, it is forwarded via its debugger stub to the client #circled("A").
-The client stores the forwarded events in a local event queue, mirroring the event queue on the server #circled("D").
+The client stores the forwarded events in a local event queue, mirroring the event queue on the server #circled("B").
 Events received by the client are not automatically handled.
-Instead, they are forwarded to the frontend, to be shown in a dedicated view.
+Instead, they are forwarded to the frontend, to be shown in a dedicated view #circled("C").
 Events will be manually resolved upon the developer's request.
 When the client receives such a request from the frontend, it will only process the specified event if the partial ordering of events is maintained.
-This way, the developer can choose at what point in the code an event should be handled, enabling the reproduction of multiple situations.
+This way, the developer can choose at what point in the code an event should be handled, making it easier to reproduce specific situations.

 === The Callback System in Out-of-place Debugging